Open the Door Homer: Dylan, Yeats and the Blind Poet

 “The Tower” also provides the title for one of Yeats’s most admired volumes.
 Published in 1928, this was his first substantial collection of new writing since being awarded the Nobel Prize for Literature in 1923.
 In the words of the committee, "for his always inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation”.
 This recognised how his life’s work was both influenced by and in turn commented upon the tumultuous changes that occurred in his homeland over the course of the previous half century.

-In his earlier work, Yeats was greatly influenced by the folk tales of Ireland, and the mythologies which he and his compatriots felt might form the foundation for a cultural, and in turn a national revival for his country, one that was, given its history, made up of a patchwork of peoples and traditions.
+In his earlier work, Yeats was greatly influenced by the folk legends of Ireland, and the mythologies which he and his compatriots felt might form the foundation for a cultural and national revival for his country, a nation that was, given its history, made up of a patchwork of peoples and traditions.
 As the decades passed, he learned to use these forms and those he came to create himself to comment upon and critique the new nation.
 In later years, as in the great poems contained within “The Tower” he came to incorporate all of these, while also looking back to both local folk myth and ancient classical influences.
 It is a collection that yearns to prove that the mature artist, bedecked with awards and worldwide recognition, can still address the modern world in a spirit approaching the fire of his youth.

 2. Another Ship Going Out